wilyyy/portfolio-v2/README.md

 **Purpose**

-My inaugural post-graduation portfolio.
-In this project, I set out to create a portfolio that breaks away from the norm while still prioritizing a seamless user experience.
+My objective with this initial post-graduation portfolio was to break away from the norm while still prioritizing a seamless user experience.
 Inspired by standout designs on platforms like Awwwards, I sought a blend of innovative design while not taking away from usability.

 During the research phase, I drew inspiration from the desktop UIs of Ubuntu and Mac OS, integrating familiar elements to ensure a comfortable user interface.
 I aimed to showcase innovative design and practicality, reflecting my passion for both aesthetics and user-centric development.